-If at the time Alvarado filed suit he possessed insufficient information determine to whether Molina was acting within the scope of his employment, the prudent choice would have been to sue Molina, and await a factual resolution of that question.
+If at the time Alvarado filed suit he possessed insufficient information to determine whether Molina was acting within the scope of his employment, the prudent choice would have been to sue Molina. and await a factual resolution of that question.
 See TEX.
 CIV.
 PRAC. & REM.
-CODEE § Alexander, 435 101.106(f); 791.
-S.W.3d at Because Alvarado did not do so, he essentially chose his defendant before being required to do so by election-of-remedies the provision.
+CODEE § 101.106(f); Alexander, 435 S.W.3d 791.
+Because at Alvarado did not do so, he essentially chose his defendant before being required to do so by the election-of-remedies provision.
 That choice is still an irrevocable election under section 101.106, and the TTCA bars him from later filing suit against Molina.